TeamPerie/CellDestiny/README.md

     devtools::install_github("TeamPerie/CellDestiny", quiet = TRUE)
   ***

+Make sure you have internet access.

 You can then:

-* use the functions from the package to explore your data as done [here](https://github.com/TeamPerie/HadjAbed-et-al._2022/blob/main/data_and_code/LentiviralBarcodingData/2.ANALYSIS/scripts/2.lentiviralbarcoding_DC1_DC2_ANALYSIS.Rmd) for example
+* use functions from the package to explore your data like done in [GettingStarted]() directory.

-2) Rsyny app from Rstudio
+2) Rshiny app from Rstudio

 * first install install the package as in 1)